maya-tsedeke/Full-Stack-Dotnet6-/README.md

 ```
 > dotnet run --project ./Api
 ```
-4. Open a browser with SwaggerUI ,or automatically navigate to http://localhost or You can use tetsing tools like Postman and you're all set!
+4. Open a browser using SwaggerUI, or have it go to http://localhost or Use tetsing tools like Postman, and you're ready to go!
-5. Start with signup user using either SwaggerUI or Postman
-6. Then login to the user account.
+5.Begin by creating a user account using Postman or SwaggerUI.
+Log in to the user account after that.
-7. You will receive the created token value after logging in.
+6. You will receive the created token value after logging in.
 Take a copy of this token, go to the SwaggerUI Authorize button, and enter bearer and pest after the term bearer has been separated by a space.
 Using POSTMAN, pick Accept and Authorization from the key column, select JSON/Application from the value column accept key Accept, and Pest Token to the Authorization Row under the Value Column.
 After that, you may use this little project to test and have fun.
 Below is a table with a list of the end points and examples.
 ## Available api endpoints

 | Web Method | API Endpoint URL              | Description               | Example